-The Company uses the services of professional valuers to revalue the land and buildings and investment property.
+The Company uses the services of professional valuers to determine the fair value of investment property.
 The professional valuers take into account the market participant's ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.